oessayeg/philosophers/README.md

     * There are as many forks as philosophers and a bowl of spaghetti.
     * Philosophers can be in 3 states : eating, sleeping or thinking state.
     * Philosophers can eat only if they have two forks.
-    * Philosophers are threads (processes for the bonus part), forks are mutexes (semaphores for the bonus part).
+    * Philosophers are threads (processes for the bonus part), forks are mu texes (semaphores for the bonus part).
     * Make a program that synchronizes the philosophers and make them avoid dying.
     * The program takes 5 arguments:
             1. Number of philosophers
-            2. Time to die (If a philosopher didn’t start eating time_to_die miliseconds since the beginning of their last meal they die)
+            2. Time to die (If a philosoph er didn’t start eating time_to_die miliseconds since the beginning of their last meal they die)
             3. Time to eat (The time that they should spend eating (using forks))
             4. Time to sleep (The time that they should spend sleeping)
             5. Number of meals (If all philosophers ate n meals, the simulation stops)